 Anna Harty, Office Manager

-Anna Harty is the office manager for both the International Women’s Human Rights Clinic and the Domestic Violence Clinic, where she manages the day-to-day operations of both.
+Anna serves as the office manager for several programs at Georgetown Law.
+She handles the day-to-day administrative operations of the International Women’s Human Rights Clinic, the Domestic Violence Clinic, the Social Enterprise & Nonprofit Law Clinic, and the DC Affordable Law Firm LL.M.
+Fellowship Program.
 She graduated from Xavier University with a B.A. in Gender & Diversity Studies.
 As a Brueggeman Fellow at Xavier, Anna developed an independent study examining the role of gender in conflict resolution and traveled to Uganda to engage in related research.
 After graduating, Anna did a year of service through Jesuit Volunteer Corps and coordinated legal services for asylum seekers at YMCA International Services in Houston, TX.
-Her work for the clinics includes referral and docket monitoring for the Domestic Violence Clinic, planning the annual fact-finding trips for the International Women’s Human Rights Clinic, and providing financial and administrative support for both.